How to Meal Prep Oatmeal (4 Methods!)

 You can use frozen fruit, like those overnight oats with frozen cherries, or fresh or canned fruit.

 Meal prepping overnight oats is simple and can be catered to all of your favorites.
-I love using meal prep oatmeal jars for these.
+I love using meal prep oatmeal jars for these or just some quality tupperware containers.

 Overnight oats are great for on the go, too.